Did you know?

 All of Nairn's gluten free products are baked in a dedicated gluten free bakery and tested to standards approved by Coeliac UK, so you can be sure you’re eating pure, uncontaminated gluten free foods when you buy from Nairn’s gluten free range.

 They all carry the crossed grain logo so you can be sure that they are safe to eat.
-So, make sure you only choose oats which are clearly labelled as gluten free.
+Make sure you only choose oats which are clearly labelled as gluten free!

 For further information visit coeliac.org.uk

 Find out what gluten free products we make and where to buy them on our gluten free product pages.

 Whilst oats do not contain gluten, they do contain the protein avenin to which about 5% of coeliacs are intolerant.
 Newly diagnosed coeliacs used to be advised to avoid oats for the first 6 months to 1 year after diagnosis before gradually re-introducing them.
 This advice has recently changed and the British Society of Gastroenterology Guidelines for the diagnosis and management of coeliac disease advise that gluten-free oats can be included with the diet immediately from the point of diagnosis.

 Please be aware that including pure, gluten free oats should be considered on an individual patient basis.
-It is recommended that symptoms be monitored closely by a healthcare practitioner to ensure suitability.
+It is recommended that symptoms are monitored closely by a healthcare practitioner to ensure suitability.

-We think oats help to make great tasting gluten free food as they have a delicious natural taste and texture.
+We think oats and oatcakes help to make great tasting gluten free food, as they have a delicious natural taste and texture.

 They can help add more variety to your restricted diet and are clinically proven to provide several health benefits.
 They are a rich source of soluble fibre which health experts say helps to fill you up and balance blood sugar levels, making oaty food low GI.
 They are also a source of insoluble fibre which is essential for healthy digestion.
 Oats have been proven to reduce cholesterol, help lower high blood pressure and reduce the risk of cardiovascular disease.